Approved by Members’ Meeting 24th February 2019

 8. Other Player Eligibility Criteria

-8.1 A player may be registered on Cricket Stats for multiple clubs at any one time, but – with the exceptions specified in Rule 8.2 (a), (b), (d), 8.4 or 8.5 – may only play for one club in any season; and that only providing they have no financial commitments outstanding to any previous club(s).
+8.1 A player may be registered on NESC Live for multiple clubs at any one time, but – with the exceptions specified in Rule 8.2 (a), (b), (d), 8.4 or 8.5 – may only play for one club in any season; and that only providing they have no financial commitments outstanding to any previous club(s).
 No player may take part in any competition unless clear financially with any previous Club.
 Any Club knowingly fielding such a player, shall on protest, be adjudged if found guilty to have lost the match and receive no points.
 Action may also be taken against the player involved.

 8.2